Public transport

 – http://www.tallinn.ee/eng/pilet/

 For citizens of Tallinn, public transportation is free.
-In order to utilize this opportunity, as soon as possible register yourself as citizen of Tallinn (get residence permit, details for that can be found under visa and registration).
-Once you have it, you need to personalize the card (only you can use it then).
-Please note, that you still have to carry the card with you and always validate it.
+Exchange students who are EU-citizens can use this option once they have registered their place of residency and received ID card (more information under visa and residence permit).
+Please note that once you have it, you need to personalize the card (only you can use it then).
+Please also note, that you still have to carry the card with you and always validate it.

 Things to keep in mind